angles-n-daemons/scrutinize/README.md

 # scrutinize

 scrutinize is a lightweight experimentation framework focused on conducting and analysing online experiments (a/b tests).
+Some of its goals are as follows:

+ - Simple local or remote deployment.
+ - Pre-packaged clients for easy usage in multiple languages.
+ - Straightforward experimentation practices.
+ - Built-in metrics tracking and analysis.

 ![Analysing Experiment Performance](docs/readme/reporting.png)